 Having used Lightroom for a while, I find it to be a very easy, straight forward marvel of technology.
 The point is, finding out where and how to start.

-In this tutorial, I shall try to showcase how to start and of course how to use Lightroom.
+In this tutorial, I will showcase how to start and of course how to use Lightroom.
 My approach will be very simple and easy to understand, not just by those who are computer literate but by those without much computer software knowledge.
 Advanced users may find my way of explaining Lightroom somewhat simplified, to say the least, but if this is what it takes for people to understand how it works, then so be it.
-However, I shall assume that everyone will be able to download and install the programme.
+However, I will assume that everyone will be able to download and install the programme.

 As you can see, I have included some "screen grab" images with the very first screen you see as soon as Lightroom is opened, although I should say, “approximately” the very first screen, depending on your system (PC or Mac).
 I have added some red buttons on one of them to help you.
 My advice is to click the four round buttons or try the shortcuts f5, f6, f7, f8, instead.
 These four panels can be folded away to allow more space, which is most helpful if you are working on a small screen.